Kejsty/aads/Assignment24/README.md

 .\compare.sh
 ```

-This runs algorithm on every *.txt from inputs and compares result with *.result
+This runs both algorithms on every *.txt from inputs and compares their running time.

 ### Compile implementation